By Armoire’s Chief Boss Lady, Ambika Singh

 You can find this newness without environmental damage.
 Try thrifting, repurposing, stealing from your sister, or renting!
 Consuming is exciting because it’s a new experience for you, not because it’s fresh off the production line.
 Our rental model gives the same rush — an unlimited closet and the ability to try new trends without commitment or the negative cost to the planet.
 Even if demand for new is high, one garment can meet the demands of many people.

-The idea of sharing clothes just makes sense.
+The idea of sharing clothes just makes sense when it comes to sustainable fast fashion.
 We share cars, homes, and the finite amount of natural resources around us.
 Sharing items in order to optimize their use benefits everyone.
 If we can’t change our habits to align with environmental needs, everyone loses.
 Changing components of fast fashion won’t solve the problem— changing the model itself will.

 If we can’t change our habits to align with environmental needs, everyone loses.

-Clothing rental can’t reverse the damage that has already been done, but it does address its root cause – overconsumption.
+Clothing rental can’t reverse the damage that has already been done by “sustainable” fast fashion, but it does address its root cause – overconsumption.